AbdallahDafa/hyper_pay_flutter_plugin/README.md

    - Modify, adapt, translate, reverse-engineer, decompile, or disassemble the software.

 3. Ownership
-   All rights, title, and interest in and to the software remain the exclusive property of Dafa SA.
+   All rights, title, and interest in and to the software remain the exclusive property of MASARAT.

 4. Termination
    This license is effective until terminated.
 It will terminate automatically without notice if you breach any of its terms.
 Upon termination, you must cease all use and delete all copies.

 5. No Warranty
    This software is provided "as is", without warranty of any kind.
-Dafa SA shall not be liable for any damages resulting from its use.
+MASARAT shall not be liable for any damages resulting from its use.

 ````